-The GMM clusters, including count, position and size, obtained using the experimental SEP data \cite{piastra_maria_carla_2020_3888381} suggest that the resolution of the mesh can have a significant effect on the inverse estimates obtained with a realistic setting considering all mesh resolutions examined in this study.
-Reflecting the physiological knowledge to number, size and positioning of the GMM clusters found \citep{noel1996origin,buchner1995somatotopy, mauguiere1983neural,urasaki1990origin,passmore2014origin,buchner1994source,allison1991cortical, fuchs1998improving,papadelis2011ba3b}, a high resolution and mesh adaptation seem potentially beneficial ways to improve the reconstructions of P14/N14 and P22/N22 components.
-This observation concerned especially the adapted 1.3 mm case and is in line with the other results of this study.
-Obviously, due to its sensitivity to modelling errors, the deep activity of P14 component was found to deviate between the lead fields obtained with different meshes.
-The sensitivity of P22/N22 not only follows from its deep contribution but also from the simultaneous cortical originator in the pre- or post-central gyrus.
-The GMM deviations induced by the different FE meshes highlight the importance of accurate forward modelling and that even a few percent differences in RDM and/or MAG can lead to significant effects, when reconstructing weakly distinguishable activity.
+The GMM clusters, including count, position, and size, obtained using the experimental SEP data \cite{piastra_maria_carla_2020_3888381}, suggest that the resolution of the mesh can have a significant effect on the inverse estimates obtained with a realistic setting considering all the mesh resolutions examined in this study.
+Reflecting the physiological knowledge of the number, size, and positioning of the GMM clusters found \citep{noel1996origin, buchner1995somatotopy, mauguiere1983neural, urasaki1990origin, passmore2014origin, buchner1994source, allison1991cortical, fuchs1998improving, papadelis2011ba3b}, a high resolution and mesh adaptation seem potentially beneficial ways to improve the reconstructions of P14/N14 and P22/N22 components.
+This observation effect was concerned, especially the adapted 1.3 mm case, and is in line with the other results of this study.
+Because of the sensitivity to modeling errors, we encountered deep structure-activity of the P14 component to deviate between the lead fields obtained with different meshes.
+The sensitivity of P22/N22 not only follows its depth contribution but also from the simultaneous cortical originator in the pre-or post-central gyrus.
+The GMM deviations induced by the different FE meshes highlight the importance of accurate forward modeling that even a few percent differences in RDM or MAG can lead to significant effects when reconstructing weakly distinguishable activity.
 Previously, the detectability of the P14/N22 and P22/N22 originators has been suggested and analyzed in \cite{rezaei2021reconstructing}.
-The distinguishability of the deep sub-cortical components based on non-invasive experimental EEG data has been suggested only recently \cite{seeber2019subcortical}.
+The distinguishability of the deep sub-cortical components based on non-invasive experimental EEG data suggested recently \cite{seeber2019subcortical}.